-The actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the five-year period ending December 31, 2015, with the exception of the healthcare election rate which was based on a experience study from June 30, 2010 through 2016.
+The actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the five-year period ending December 31, 2015, with the exception of the healthcare election rate which was based on an experience study from June 30, 2010 through 2016.

 Discount Rate - The OPEB plan is financed on a pay-as-you-go basis, thus a long-term rate of return was not used.
-The discount rate used to measure the total OPEB liability was 3.56 and 3.87 percent as of June 30, 2017 and 2018, respectively, based on a yield for 20-year tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
+The discount rate used to measure the total OPEB liability was 3.87 and 3.51 percent as of June 30, 2018 and 2019, respectively, based on a yield for 20-year tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.

-(A Component Unit of the City of Tulsa, Oklahoma) Notes to Basic Financial Statements (in thousands of dollars) June 30, 2018 and 2017
+(A Component Unit of the City of Tulsa, Oklahoma) Notes to Basic Financial Statements, continued (in thousands of dollars) June 30, 2019 and 2018